lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :class: info

-    The region *system* was created to avoid the error "Fix gcmc region extends outside simulation box" which seems to occur with some LAMMPS version.
+    The region *system* was created to avoid the error "Fix gcmc region extends outside simulation box" which seems to occur with the 2Aug2023 LAMMPS version.

 ..  container:: justify